Katrina survivor dedicates herself to helping Hurricane Florence victims

 Brown is still collecting supplies, which she will send to the Durham fruit warehouse and then straight to RDU airport.

-About 20 pilots have signed up to fly single engine Cessnas down to the coast to deliver supplies, and then there is a steady stream of vehicles bringing supplies to Durham and to the airport to be dispersed as needed.
+About 20 pilots have signed up to fly single engine Cessnas down to the coast to deliver supplies, and there is a steady stream of vehicles bringing supplies to Durham and to the airport to be dispersed as needed.